tetloose/tetloose-wp/Docs/Wordpress/first-load.md

 Goto **Users** -> **{user-name}-dev** and update your profile.

 Add First / Last Name and Nickname.
-Other wise Wordpress will show your username, this is a big security flaw, so fill out this info first.
+Then select your **Display name publicly as** something other than your username, this is a big security flaw.

+### Plugins

+Before activating the Theme you must activate the plugins.

+Goto **Plugins** and activate the **required plugins** below:

+1. Advanced custom fields pro
+2. Advanced Custom Fields: Nav Menu Field
+3. Classic Editor

+**These ones are optional:**

+1. ACF Content Analysis for Yoast SEO
+2. Akismet Anti-Spam: Spam Protection
+3. Contact Form 7
+4. Easy Post Duplicator
+5. Simple Custom Post Order
+6. Yoast SEO

+**For Production:**

+1. Wordfence Security
+2. WPS Hide Login

 ### Theme